 hacking variation delivery and performance with ReactJS, Webpack and some NodeJS

-Modular UIs in React for advanced experimentation?
+Modular UIs in React for Advanced Experimentation?

 Aim